- NAME: Edward Alexander Bouchet

 Answer questions and see how you rank against other players.Play Now

-Born in New Haven, Connecticut, in 1852, Edward Alexander Bouchet became the first African American to earn a doctorate degree in the United States.
+Born in New Haven, Connecticut, in 1852, Edward Alexander Bouchet is best known for becoming the first African American to earn a doctorate degree in the United States (1876).
 His father William, a former slave, worked as a servant and later as a porter at Yale University.
 He also acted as a deacon at the Temple Street Church in New Haven.

 The youngest of four children, Bouchet attended New Haven High School from 1866 to 1868.
 He continued his education at the Hopkins Grammar School, where he studied mathematics and history in addition to learning Latin and Greek.
-Bouchet graduated from the school as the valedictorian of his class in 1870.
+Bouchet graduated valedictorian of his class from Hopkins in 1870.

-That same year, Bouchet began working on his bachelor's degree—a remarkable endeavor for the time, as there were few opportunities for African Americans seeking higher education.
-After finishing his bachelor's in 1874, Bouchet stayed on for two more years to complete his doctorate degree in physics, and became the first African American to earn a Ph.D. in physics in the United States in 1876.
+That fall, Bouchet entered Yale College (later renamed Yale University) in pursuit of a bachelor's degree—a remarkable endeavor for the time, as there were few opportunities for African Americans seeking higher education.
+After graduating from Yale with his bachelor's in 1874, Bouchet stayed on for two more years and completed his Ph.D. in physics—making him the first African American to earn a doctorate degree in the United States—in 1876.
 With this accomplishment, Bouchet joined a select group of academics; only a handful of other people had earned that same degree in the country's history by this time.

 Despite his impressive achievement, Bouchet could not land a college professorship due to his race.
 He instead went to work at the School for Colored Youth in Philadelphia.
 For more than 25 years, Bouchet taught chemistry and physics at one of the few institutions that offered African Americans a rigorous academic program.
 But the school changed its direction in 1902 to focus on offering vocational training.